sangvikh/pypi-size/readme.md

 python3 size.py
 ````

-Enter the number of repositories to calculate size of.
+- Enter the number of repositories to calculate size of
+- The size of the repositories will be retrieved from pypi.org

-Delete pypi_package_sizes.json to redownload information.
+- Delete pypi_package_sizes.json to redownload information